replicatedhq/docs/docs/packaging-an-application/kubernetes-snapshots.md

 ## Application Snapshots on Kubernetes

-Kubernetes Snapshots can be used to back up any kubernetes resources that use a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) for persistent storage.
+Kubernetes Snapshots can be used to back up any Kubernetes resources that use a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) for persistent storage.
 In addition to storing your application data in a PVC, you'll need to whitelist it in your Replicated application yaml's `backup` section.
 For example, to back up a PVC named